By choosing to live on campus, you have opened the door to numerous opportunities, which will serve you well in all facets of your life.

 Water, trash, electricity and gas are included in your License Agreement.

-Beverage and snack machines can be found in the Phase I and II Community Centers, accessible 24/7.
+Beverage and snack machines can be found in the Housing Office Hallway and in the Community Center, accessible 24/7.
 A water machine is located by the Phase I Laundry Room.
 We are not responsible for money lost to the vending machines.
 For refund information, contact First Class Vending at 323-268-7632.

 The Zipcar program at Cal State LA offers students a more affordable car-sharing service option.
 Usage of the cars is billed by the hour.
 After the $15 student registration fee, the cost is $7.50 per hour during the week and $8.50 per hour on the weekends, insurance and gas included.
 (Renting Zipcars off campus starts at $9.75 per hour and increases depending on what type of vehicle you get and its location.)